apancorb/www/content/posts/proof_of_work_solves_byzantine_generals_problem.md

 an average number of blocks generated per a given time interval.
 If blocks are being generated too quickly, the difficulty level increases accordingly.

----

 Essentially, proof-of-work based blockchain systems incorporates the concept of randomness.
-Furthermore, it dispenses with the idea of a fixed start and end point for achieving consensus.
+Furthermore, it dispenses with the idea of a fixed start and end point for achieving consensus; thus it can be claimed that proof-of-work does not solve the Byzatine Generals Problem as intended.
 Instead, consensus is established over an extended period of time.
 Even at the conclusion of this timeframe, nodes cannot be certain that a specific transaction or block has been included in the ledger.
 Rather, over time, the likelihood of your perspective aligning with the eventual consensus increases, while the probability of diverging viewpoints decreases exponentially.
 These distinctions in the model are fundamental to how proof-of-work navigates around the traditional challenges posed by distributed consensus protocols.

 It is also very important to realize that incentives play a crucial role in promoting the honesty of nodes within the network.
 If a self-interested attacker manages to